middleman/middleman-clowncar/README.md

 ## Remote Assets

 Sometimes you don't actually have the resized files locally, but an external service will be handling this for you.
 In this case, you can pass your sizes and URLs using the `:sizes` parameter.
 Doing this will override any files you may have in a folder on disk.
+You'll also need to specify the `:width` and `:height` of the images.

 ```
-generate_clowncar "logo", :sizes => { 768 => "//remote.com/size-768", 1024 => "//remote.com/size-2024"}
+generate_clowncar "logo", :width => 768, :height => 480, :sizes => { 768 => "//remote.com/size-768", 1024 => "//remote.com/size-2024"}

 # or

-<%= clowncar_tag "logo", :sizes => { 768 => "//remote.com/size-768", 1024 => "//remote.com/size-2024"} %>
+<%= clowncar_tag "logo", :width => 768, :height => 480, :sizes => { 768 => "//remote.com/size-768", 1024 => "//remote.com/size-2024"} %>
 ```

 ## OldIE